|Frank-Walter Steinmeier (Social Democratic Party, since March 2017)

 “We have a responsibility to pursue this separation process responsibly so that in 50 years, people won’t shake their heads and say ‘Why weren’t they able to find a compromise?'”

 |Germany’s priorities||Following the elections on 24 September 2017, Angela Merkel secured her fourth term as Chancellor, though lost 8.5% compared to 2013, making it the CDU’s worst result since 1945.
 The Social Democrats (SPD) also lost some seats, securing 20.5% of votes, which also marked the party’s poorest result.
 Meanwhile, far-right Alternative für Deutschland (AfD) enters the Bundestag for the first time and has now become the country’s third biggest party, winning 12.6% of the votes.

 After the “Jamaica” coaltion with the liberal FDP (10.7%) and the Greens (8.9%) failed, the CDU turned to the SPD to form another Grand Coalition.
 SPD members were granted a vote on this coalition agreement, supporting it with 66% voting in favour.
-Mrs Merkel is set to lead her fourth Government as of 14th March.
+Mrs Merkel’s fourth Government was initiated on 14th March.

 Germany plays a vital role in the EU as it is one of the most powerful Member States.
 Angela Merkel’s open-door refugee policy prompted thousands of refugees to head to Europe, causing problems with Germany’s asylum system and fueling the support for populist AfD party.

 Furthermore, Germany has played a big part in the bail-out for Greece, a country currently under pressure to implement more austerity measures.
 The German economy and therefore the economies of all euro countries has been a crucial issue for Germany over the past years and will continue to be so now Mrs Merkel has secured her fourth term as Chancellor.